SHARE

 How to Make Homemade Scotch Bonnet Pepper Sauce

-To make your own version of pepper sauce for these spicy shrimp is super easy to make and only requires a handful of ingredients that are blended together until fully broken down and "liquid" like.
+To make your own version of Jamaican pepper sauce for these spicy shrimp is super easy to make and only requires a handful of ingredients that are blended together until fully broken down and "liquid" like.
 Here's what you need:

 Meal Prepping Ideas